Interested in joining our team?

 Description: Licensed Psychologist will conduct intake assessments, individual therapy, couple’s therapy, and/or psychological assessments.
 Current positions available are for Licensed Psychologist who offer both telehealth and in-office services.

 Please note: The start date will be based upon the completion of the credentialing process with our contracted insurance companies.

 Requirements: Doctorate in Clinical Psychology (Ph.D. or Psy.D.) and a California license to practice psychology in good standing.

-Application: Please submit a cover letter that includes your license number, theoretical orientation, specialty, and preference on in-person, telehealth, or hybrid and your Curriculum Vitae to Stefanie Tweedly, Psy.D. at firstname.lastname@example.org.
+Application: Please submit a cover letter that includes your license number, theoretical orientation, and specialty and your Curriculum Vitae to Stefanie Tweedly, Psy.D. at email@example.com.
 While conducting psychological assessments is not a requirement for this position, if you are interested in doing so, please submit a sample report as well.

 Post-Doctoral Psychological Associate Positions

 Description: Post-Doctoral Psychological Associates are paid hourly and receive weekly supervision, in addition to impromptu supervision as needed.
 Post-Doctoral Psychological Associates will conduct intake assessments, individual therapy with adolescents and adults, couple’s therapy, and psychological assessments, with opportunities for co-facilitating workshops and group therapy.
 Services are provided both virtually and in-office.

 Please note: The start date will be based upon the successful registration as a Psychological Associate with the California Board of Psychology.